Yukiooooo/PHYS-5391/assignment-5/README.md

 ## How to compile these files
-Please download all the stuffs in this folder or clone my repository in command via:
+Please download all the stuffs in this folder or clone my repository in command line via:

 $ git clone https://github.com/Yukiooooo/PHYS-5391.git

 All the following steps can be achieved in command line:

-__Step 0: # Adding execute permission #__
+__Step 0: # adding execute permission #__

 You can compile all the python codes through:

 $ python xxx.py

-Also, you can add permission to these codes and run them as scripts via:
+Also, you can add permission and run them as scripts via:

 $ chmod +x xxx.py

+$ ./xxx.py

+__Step 1: # downloading IMF files #__

 $ ./spider.py

-__Method 1: # using Makefile #__

-$ make % very straightforward to compile all the steps and get the final .pdf

 $ make clean % use this if you want to clear all the files created by $ make